-The Series A and Series A-1 dividend rate is \$0.08338 per share of Series A preferred stock per annum, subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Series A and Series A-1 preferred stock.
-The Series B rate is \$0.2708 per share of Series B preferred stock per annum, subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to Series B preferred stock.
-The Series C rate is \$0.67202 per share of Series C preferred stock per annum, subject to appropriate adjustment in the event of any stock split, combination or other similar recapitalization with respect to the Series C preferred stock.
-The Series D rate is \$0.750224 per share of Series D preferred stock per annum, subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Series D preferred stock.
+The Series A and Series A-1 dividend rate is \$0.04032 per share of Series A preferred stock per annum, subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Series A and Series A-1 preferred stock.
+The Series B rate is \$0.1309 per share of Series B preferred stock per annum, subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to Series B preferred stock.
+The Series C rate is \$0.32495 per share of Series C preferred stock per annum, subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to fany stock split, combination or other similar recapitalization with respect to fany stock split, combination or other similar recapitalization with respect to fany stock split, combination or other similar recapitalization with respect to fany stock split, combination or other similar recapitalization with respect to fany stock split, combination or other similar recapitalization with respect to the Series C preferred stock.
+The Series D rate is \$0.362764 per share of Series D preferred stock per annum, subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Series D preferred stock.